NareshBisht/PID-Controller/README.md

 This script contain Fully commented code to Implement PID and Waypoint navaigation of PlutoX-Drone.
 You can easily read the file and instantly get the idea how to implement PID for any Controller.

-Video link of PID implemented for Pluto-X drone in V-Rep. https://www.youtube.com/watch?v=hkD08fd-d8A
+Video link of PID and waypoint navigation implemented for Pluto-X drone in V-Rep. https://www.youtube.com/watch?v=hkD08fd-d8A